AntiAvengers/Lycaon/README.md

 Yes!
 There is a marketplace available for all users to list and sell their Sprites for Sui!
 Maybe you'll even see a rare Mythic for sale??

 ### What are Shards?
-Shards are what is necessary to buy food from the Pantry to feed your Sprites!
+Shards are necessary to buy food from the Pantry to feed your Sprites!
 You earn shards every time you open an egg, and Sprites passively generate shards for you!

 ### Why feed your Sprites?
 Well you don't want them to go hungry.
 Who knows?
 With a full belly, some time, and some luck, maybe your Sprite will evolve into a rarer Sprite! :)

 ### What are the Sprites' rarities?
-Littles, Familiars, Nobles, Elites, and Mythics!
+Littles, Familiars, Nobles, Elites, and Mythics.

 ### What can you do in the Collection?
 - You can see all your Sprites!